Law, J.D. and Health Administration, M.H.A. Dual Degree

 Accreditation

-The Master of Health Administration is accredited by the Commission on Accreditation of Healthcare Management Education.
+The Master of Health Administration is accredited by the Commission on Accreditation of Healthcare Management Education, the Council on Education for Public Health, and the Higher Learning Commission.

 CAHME Accreditation